 What does the surgery entail?

-This can result in a slightly abnormal gait, since the affected leg will be just a bit shorter than the other.
+The hip surgery can result in a slightly abnormal gait since the affected leg will be just a bit shorter than the other, and it may result in slightly decreased range of motion.
 However, most dogs feel much better after they’ve healed from the surgery, because the source of their pain has been removed.

 For the surgery, your pet will be fasted overnight (or, they may just stay overnight in the hospital the night before).
 Then, they’ll have the surgery and remain under observation afterward.